-A penalty point ban is often called a ‘totting up‘ points ban and is where, under Section 35 of the Road Traffic Offenders Act, you are disqualified from driving for accumulating 12 penalty points on licence within a 3 year period.
+A penalty point driving ban is often called a ‘totting up‘ ban and is where, under Section 35 of the Road Traffic Offenders Act, you are disqualified from driving for accumulating 12 points on driving licence within a 3 year period.

 The 3 year period is measured from the date of the offences, not the date of conviction or sentencing.
-If you amass 12 points on licence, you are liable for a 6 month driving disqualification.
+If you amass 12 points on driving licence, you are liable for a 6 month driving licence disqualification.

 There are three ways you can defend a totting up ban once you have 12 points.
 You can either;

 1. Defend the allegation made against you

 2. Argue Special Reasons in order to persuade the court not to give you points on licence in the first place.

 3. Persuade the court that there are circumstances to allow them not to impose a driving disqualification, or for you to be banned from driving for a shorter period, normally by making an exceptional hardship argument.

 There is no precise definition of what amounts to exceptional hardship.
 Magistrates are instructed that they need to find that in your circumstances, a 6 month driving ban (for accumulating 12 points in a 36 month period) would cause exceptional hardship if it were imposed.

 The burden of proving exceptional hardship is on the driver making the argument.
 You have to prove it on the balance of probabilities - which means you have to prove it is more likely that not that exceptional hardship would be suffered.